3 BYOD Security Enhancement Tips for Effective Policy-Making

 2. Employee Devices should have separate networks

-One of the main reasons as to why employees have their own devices brought from home is because they can directly use the office Wi-Fi.
+One of the main reasons why employees have their own devices brought from home is because they can directly use the office Wi-Fi.
 This would ensure that they do not have to worry about any additional data plans to spend money on.

-There can be instances when employees use the office Wi-Fi for leisure activities along with the work activities.
+There can be instances when employees use office Wi-Fi for leisure activities along with work activities.
 This can have serious security risks on their devices when it comes to running business operations.
 In this state, you can have your line installed, especially for your work.
 You would have all the secure passkeys for this, thus making it much secure.

 3. Get your staff to know about security

 There are so many BYOD-based security lapses because employees are not aware of the risks.
 There is a possibility that employees would have malware installed on their phones without their knowledge, thereby causing security breaches at work.